 Advertising costs are charged to general and administrative expenses when incurred.
-The Company recorded no advertising costs for the years ended December 31, 2023 and 2022.
+The Company recorded no advertising costs for the three months ended March 31, 2025 and the year ended December 31, 2024.

 Income Taxes

 We recognize deferred income tax assets or liabilities for the expected future tax consequences of events that have been recognized in the consolidated financial statements or income tax returns.
 Deferred income tax assets or liabilities are determined based upon the difference between the financial statement and tax bases of assets and liabilities using enacted tax rates expected to apply when the differences are expected to be settled or realized.
 Deferred income tax assets are reviewed periodically for recoverability and valuation allowances are provided as necessary.